 This post includes affiliate links.

-The Scrunchie is a free crochet pattern and made simply using single and double crochet stitches, as well as worsted weighted yarn.
+The Crochet Scrunchie Pattern is a simple make using beginner crochet stitches.
+It is made simply by using single and double crochet stitches.
+I used worsted weighted yarn, so the scrunchies work up super quick.
 It has two layers and lots of ruffles.

-All you really need in order to crochet this scrunchie pattern, is an elastic, a hook and some worsted weighted yarn.
+All you really need in order to make this super fun and easy crochet scrunchie pattern, is an elastic, a hook, and some worsted weighted yarn.
 I use Furls Crochet Whims Merino yarn which has a unique z twist that prevents splitting of the yarn when crocheting with it (as a rightie).
 Learn more about yarn splitting and prevention here.

 So, let me now give you the supplies you need in order to crochet this layered scrunchie pattern.